Do you know what is virgin wool

 The difference between Virgin Wool and Wool?

-Virgin Wool is wool that has not previously been processed or woven, whereas wool can be from recycling existing wool fabric and respinning the resulting fibers.
+Virgin Wool is wool that has not previously been processed or woven, whereas wool can be made from recycling existing wool fabric and respinning the resulting fibers.
 There is a limited world supply of virgin wool which results in more use of recycled wool.
 The items made from virgin wool are more expensive as compared with those made of regular wool.

 Wool is a natural fiber that has been clipped from sheep for over 5,000 years. „Pure new wool“ is a designation that can only be awarded to wool that is won from living, healthy sheep by clipping. „All wool“, on the other hand, can be obtained from dead or sick animals or even from recycled wool: tretford uses new wool exclusively.